poempelfox/mobilews/docs/unstructuredmess.md

     + outer dimensions: 406 x 340 mm
     + has 4 holes for mounting at the bottom of the frame, 9 mm x 6mm (rounded), so it will be very easy to screw this onto the wodden roof.
   - alter Bleiakku (AGM) - ist vielleicht nicht mehr gut genug und wir brauchen nen neuen.
 Andererseits muss er nur ein paar Tage halten und kriegt voraussichtlich ja fast taeglich Sonne.

+## wiring ##

+* we will use two I2C busses: One for the 3.3V sensors, and one for the 5V powered sensor - just to reduce the risk of accidential 5V to the other sensors.
+Note that the sensor requiring 5V still has 3.3V logic level for the I2C.
+  - For consistency, we will always use green cabling for SCL and yellow cabling for SDA
+  - Bus 0 (3.3V): GPIO9 == SCL, GPIO10 - SDA
+  - Bus 1 (5V powered device with 3.3V I2C level): GPIO11 = SCL, GPIO12 = SDA
+* LTE module
+  - the power wires (GND, 5V, 3.3V) should be routed through our distribution board.
+  - ESP32 GPIO1 <-> LTE-module RX
+  - ESP32 GPIO2 <-> LTE-module TX
+  - ESP32 GPIO3 <-> LTE-module RTS
+  - ESP32 GPIO4 <-> LTE-module CTS
+  - ESP32 GPIO5 <-> LTE-module PWR